Butterfinger Logo

 Butterfinger Logo 1934

 Two years later, the decision was made to delete the image.
 The verbal name “Butterfinger” has also changed.
-We are talking about a font that has changed to a more elegant one.
+We are discussing a font that has changed to a more elegant one.
 Each letter had a barely noticeable white outline.
 Interestingly, there was an element with the price “1c” between the two parts of the brand name, located inside the white diamond.

 1936 – 1950